Migraine and headache apps

 Migraine and headache apps have the potential to help you manage your condition better.

-• Many apps enable you to log details about your headaches, including the intensity, duration, frequency, location, and associated symptoms.
-This helps you identify triggers and patterns in your migraine attacks.
+• Many apps let you log details about your headaches, including the intensity, duration, frequency, location, and associated symptoms.
+This helps you identify triggers and patterns in your headache attacks.

 • Diary features can help identify potential triggers for your headaches, eg, certain foods, drinks, weather changes, hormonal fluctuations, stress, or lack of sleep.